Nabag77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12th script displays the 10 newest files in the current directory.
 13th script takes a list of words as input and prints only words that appear exactly once.
-14th script Display lines containing the pattern “root” from the file /etc/passwd
+14th script Display lines containing the pattern “root” from the file /etc/passwd 15th script Display the number of lines that contain the pattern “bin” in the file /etc/passwd